 Provide a description of the facilities, programs, placements, services and service providers, supervision, and other responses that will be provided to the target population.
-Describe any progress on this element since May 1, 2024, at the end of your response (Welf. & Inst.
-Code §1995(D)(2) and (d)(8)):
+Describe any progress on this element since May 1, 2023, at the end of your response (Welf. & Inst.
+Code $\S1995(D)(2)$ and (d)(8)):

 The County of Los Angeles has taken bold steps over the last several years to transform its youth justice system, through the creation of the Youth Justice Workgroup composed of a diverse group of youth leaders, community advocates, service providers, County representatives (including staff from the Probation Department), and justice partners (DA, defense offices, and the Courts) and the subsequent adoption of that body's vision for Youth Justice Reimagined (YJR) that embraces a "care first youth development approach to youth justice" and "commit[s] to transitioning the County's youth justice system to the care-first model outlined in the YJWG Report by 2025" This YJR vision includes a series of structural changes that will transition [the] Juvenile Probation to a Department of Youth Development (DYD) in a three-phase approach spanning a period of at least five years.
-However, it should be noted that transitioning juvenile probation functions to the Department of Youth Development would require legislative changes, as the current laws and structure places the responsibility for juvenile justice with Probation Departments.
-As such, until the current legal framework is changed, this goal outlined in our plan is aspirational and not a firm deadline.
+It is within this transformational moment that LA turns to the opportunity to serve youth who would have previously been committed to DJJ prior to its closure June 30, 2023.